 The Salmon-Safe certification is a recognized eco-label.
 The Salmon-Safe logo tells your consumers that your operation is doing your part to help restore West Coast rivers and native salmon.
 Farms and vineyards go through a peer-reviewed certification and accreditation process to earn the Salmon-Safe title.
-Farms, vineyards, cideries, or other agricultural operations in Chelan County, WA are eligible to receive certifications at no cost, if you partner with Cascadia.
+Farms, vineyards, cideries, or other agricultural operations in Chelan County, WA and the interior Columbia basin are eligible to receive certifications at no cost, if you partner with Cascadia.
 The Department of Ecology has awarded Cascadia with grants to cover third-party certification fees for first time applicants.
 Farm and vineyard certifications are valid for three years.

 The Salmon-Safe ecolabel was created in the late 1990s to translate consumer concerns for salmon into support for farmers who do right by their natural resources and fish.
 The certification benefits fish and farmers, and it helps protect surface water.
 Farms that meet the peer-reviewed standards have their products recognized on the market as certified Salmon-Safe.
 This makes their natural resource stewardship easily visible to customers, restaurants, and grocery stores eager to support such efforts.
 Certified products can range from eggs to apples to hard cider or wine.